tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 in the most optimistic case requires a light client to only download two block headers to come into synchronization.

-The Bisection algorithm proceeds in the following fashion.
-The client downloads and verifies the full block header for `TrustHeight` and then  fetches `LastestHeight` blocker header.
+The bisection algorithm proceeds in the following fashion.
+The client downloads and verifies the full block header for `TrustHeight` and then  fetches `LatestHeight` blocker header.
 The client then verifies the `LatestHeight` header.
-Finally the client attempts to verify the `LatestHeight` header with voting powers taken from `NextValdiatorSet` in the `TrustHeight` header.
+Finally the client attempts to verify the `LatestHeight` header with voting powers taken from `NextValidatorSet` in the `TrustHeight` header.
 This verification will succeed if the validators from `TrustHeight` still have > 2/3 +1 of voting power in the `LatestHeight`.
 If this succeeds, the client is fully synchronized.
 If this fails, then following Bisection Algorithm should be